Expanding cone and applications to homogeneous dynamics: Introduction

 \end{ex}

 The expanding cone allows us to generalize several dynamical results in the setting of Example \ref{ex;main} to general homogeneous spaces.
-In this paper we prove quantitative nonesape of mass, equidistribution of translates of $U$-slice, effective $k$-equidistribution of smooth $U$-slice and pointwise equidistribution with an error rate.
+In this paper we prove quantitative nonesape of mass, equidistribution of translates of $U$-slices, effective multiple equidistribution of smooth $U$-slices and pointwise equidistribution with an error rate.

+Besides generalizations, the novelty of the paper is that it further develops the method of Kleinbock-Margulis \cite{km12} to prove effective {\em multiple} correlations of translations of smooth measures on $U$-slices.
+Here multiple means $k$-step for arbitrary positive integer $k$, while the previous results \cite{km12}\cite{dkl} are $1$-step and \cite{ksw} is $2$-step.
+The effective multiple correlations have more applications than the $2$-step case.
+For example, a multiple Birkhoff type ergodic theorem is proved in the appendix joint with Rene R\"uhr and a central limit theorem is proved in \cite{shi}.
+We remark here that it is not clear how to prove these results using the $2$-step case even in the setting of Example \ref{ex;main}.
+We will discuss briefly the history and the current status of the multiple ergodic theorem in the appendix.